 The ePrivacy refresh is closely paired with GDPR, the refresh of data protection and privacy rules across Europe.
 You should prepare for both new sets of rules together as if they were the same regulation.

-- Plain English summary of the changes (this blog)
+- Plain English summary of a previous draft’s changes, now outdated (this blog)